 A visual impact study to determine the impact and mitigation measures required for wind turbines on the landscape as observed from key vistas, views from clusters of sensitive land uses, key sensitive receptors, Lake Ontario, Loyalist Parkway, municipal roads or other public access lands;

 Where natural heritage features or functions are identified in the Official Plan, an Environmental Impact Assessment shall be undertaken on the features and functions, and it must be demonstrated that there are no negative impacts on the natural features, or on the ecological functions;

+Where designated built heritage resources and cultural heritage landscape features exist, a Heritage Impact Assessment shall be undertaken and it must be demonstrated that there are no negative impacts on the cultural or built heritage.
+Mitigation measures shall be incorporated into the Road Use Agreement.

 Analysis of any impacts on environmental features and functions such as bird migration, raptor and bat populations and feeding activities;